Dakraid/CharaManager/README.md

+# NOTICE
+This repository has been archived in favor of the upcoming V2 rework of this application.

+V2 is a complete rewrite from scratch and improves on every facette of this app.
+Smoother UI, mobile support, better stability and performance, more features (i.e. embeddings, lorebooks,...), user login, and more.

 # CharaManager

 CharaManager is a web application made to manage and maintain your collection of TavernV2 cards (used by SillyTavern, ChubAi, JanitorAi, and more)